 It makes me wonder if I’m beginning to come out of this fog I’ve been in for at least the last twelve or so years?
 Did moving away from the city put my head in a different space?
 As you may know, I have the radio, or some sort of music playing all the time, and, in the city, I was always plugging my ears and saying, la, la, la, la really loud when I would hear words like shooting or stabbing during the news.
 Being here, the worst crime I’ve heard on the radio was about a bag of tools being stolen out of a truck and it’s been so… peaceful; not just quiet, but literally a place full of peace.

-Honestly, I had no idea how much hearing those words triggered me and kept me on guard, until moving up here where you don’t hear them.
+Honestly, I had no idea how much hearing words about crime triggered me and kept me on guard, until moving up here where you don’t hear them.
 I’ve been sleeping better than I have in years; decades in fact, and I haven’t felt angry; which was how I used to feel every, single, day.